 Except for in-place density measurements taken within a compaction test section, any test result for the asphalt content, in-place density and/or joint density element greater than the distance 2 x V (see Table 105-2) outside the tolerance limits will be designated as a separate process and the quantity it represents will be evaluated in accordance with subsection 105.05(a).
 An element pay factor less than zero shall be zero.
 The calculated PF will be used to determine the Incentive/Disincentive Payment (I/DP) for the process in accordance with 105.05(e) Evaluation of Work.

-Any test result for the air voids or VMA elements greater than the distance 2 x V (see Table 105-2) outside the tolerance limits will be designated as a separate process and the quantity it represents shall be removed and replaced with specification material at the Contractor’s expense.

 In the case of in-place density or joint density, the Contractor will be allowed to core the exact location (or immediately adjacent location for joint density) of a test result more than 2 times V outside the tolerance limit.
 The core must be taken and furnished to the Engineer within eight hours after notification by the Engineer of the test result.
 The result of this core will be used in lieu of the previous test result.
 Cores not taken within eight hours after notification by the Engineer will not be used in lieu of the test result.
 All costs associated with coring shall be at the Contractor’s expense.

 Page 105-12, Table 105-2 was revised in error, it should have the “Hot Mix Asphalt” version, as shown.

-Table 105-2 “W” and “V” Factors For Various Elements